BANGAUTOGLASS

 ADAS calibration adds cost to the service.
 If your Cayman requires static calibration, dynamic calibration, or both, that work requires specialized equipment and time, and it's reflected in the total service cost.
 Vehicles without forward-facing ADAS cameras will generally have simpler — and less expensive — service appointments.

 Your insurance coverage is also a significant factor.
 Many comprehensive auto policies cover windshield replacement, and depending on your policy, you may owe little or nothing out of pocket.
-If you haven't started a claim yet, Bang AutoGlass can assist you with the process — walking you through what information you'll need and helping you understand your options — though the claim is ultimately filed by you with your insurance carrier.
+If you haven't started a claim yet, Bang AutoGlass can assist you with the process — walking you through what information you'll need and helping you understand your options.
 It's worth checking whether your policy includes glass coverage before assuming you'll be paying the full cost yourself.

 Getting the Right Service for Your Cayman